 OCC Fall Semester Plan

 The impact of the pandemic has necessitated numerous changes to support students and to ensure safety for all members of the campus community.
-These changes, some of which have already been implemented, include:
+These changes include:

 All learning spaces have been measured to determine maximum allowable density.

-- Schedules for labs that require in-person, hands-on learning will be staggered for density purposes, allowing all students the opportunity to receive in-person instruction time from faculty as they normally would.
+- Schedules for labs that require in-person, hands-on learning are staggered for density purposes, allowing all students the opportunity to receive in-person instruction time from faculty as they normally would.

-- Some classes will be delivered entirely remotely—either in real-time or in traditional online formats where students participate on their own schedule.
+- Some classes are delivered entirely remotely—either in real-time or in traditional online formats where students participate on their own schedule.

-- All residence hall bedrooms will be singles (one student per room).
-There will be no doubles or triples.
+- All residence hall bedrooms are singles (one student per room).
+There are no doubles or triples.
 Students living in suite-style units will continue to share common spaces in those suites in small, “family-style” groups.

 - One of the College’s four residence halls will remain empty and reserved for quarantine purposes, if necessary.